-What is Dental Implant Cost?
+Dental Implant Cost?
 How much is a Tooth Implant?

 The “implant” or the root placed by the dentists can cost $1500 – $3000 depending on the kind of implant, who is placing the implant and where it is placed (i.e. Maryland vs NYC).
 For a single tooth, the implanted root will need an abutment and crown.
 Most patients think “tooth” when they hear “implant”.
-The implant is the root structure.
+The implant is the root structure surgically placed by an implant specialist.
 But you will need a tooth or teeth for your implants.
 To replace a tooth with a implant, you will pay for implant, abutment, crown at the very least.
 Sometimes it is necessary to have gum and bone grafting too. but if all is need is implant, abutment and crown, the cost is $3500 -$6000 depending on the kind of implant, who is doing it and where the service if performed.

-A 3D X-ray is absolutely necessary prior to surgically placing tooth implants.
+A 3D X-ray is absolutely necessary prior to an implant dentist surgically placing tooth implants.
 Tooth Implant Surgery without a 3D Xray is like putting things into the walls of a house and ignoring wires ad pipes.
 The consequences can be dire.
 It is necessary to see all 3 dimensions of the jaw to avoid hitting and damaging vital structures such as nerves and arteries.
 The ICAT shows a 3D image of your entire upper and lower jaws for purposes of implant teeth planning and knowing exactly where to put the new implant root structure.
 The ICAT is a new and state of the art system for jaw and facial bone imaging.
 The ICAT also has digital tools to assist the implant dentist in planning proper implants and exact placement positions.
 The 3D images can also determine where bone deficiencies may exist and let the dental implant specialist know where bone grafting is necessary

 Is Bone Grafting necessary with Tooth Implant Surgery?